awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-upgradewindowsawsdrivers.md

  **Required IAM Permissions**

 It is recommended that the EC2 instance receiving the command has an IAM role with the **AmazonEC2RoleforSSM** Amazon managed policy attached\.
-You must have at least **ssm:ExecuteAutomation** and **ssm:SendCommand** to execute the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
+You must have at least **ssm:ExecuteAutomation** and **ssm:SendCommand** to run the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.
 If you are performing an offline upgrade, see the permissions required by [AWSSupport\-StartEC2RescueWorkflow](automation-awssupport-startec2rescueworkflow.md)\.

  **Document Steps**